peacechen/node-git-hooks/README.md

 `Appears to be a git repo or submodule`.
 This project will only copy hooks if the `.git` folder exists.

+## Tutorial

+[This article on dev.to](https://dev.to/peacechen/automated-cross-platform-git-hooks-with-npm-1iof) has a detailed explanation and setup walk-through.

 ## Installation

 > npm install node-git-hooks --save